|

 as representatives, but that as nations do not give the public a

 free choice to elect their own representatives.
+Again, data of 2005 was used, and the world has changed some since (Rwanda is now in top).
 A map with more distinctions but without the presidential distinctions: WPmap

 In the next graph, the nations are set apart in their own versions